thusharanavod123/laravel-fullstack-app/README.md

 📌 Future Features
 🔄 API Development (for frontend integration)
 🎨 UI Improvements (Tailwind CSS)
 🛠 Admin Panel for managing users

+📢 Contributions & Feedback
+Feel free to fork this repository, submit PRs, or open issues for suggestions.

+Made with ❤️ by thusharanavod123